Lately, I’ve spent more time driving south of the Mason Dixon line.

-Lately I’ve spent a fair bit of time driving south of the Mason Dixon line.
-The trek leads me along the mighty Ohio River through the most impoverished counties in Ohio and five of the poorest states in the USA: Kentucky, Tennessee, West Virginia, North Carolina and South Carolina.
+My trek follows the mighty Ohio River, traversing the most impoverished counties in Ohio and five of the poorest states in the USA: Kentucky, West Virginia, Tennessee and North and South Carolina.

-In the rural South, county, not town denotes location of residence.
-The nearest grocery is fifteen minutes away on lonely road at 55 mph.
+In the rural South, county, rather than town, denotes location of residence.
+The nearest grocery is 15 minutes away on lonely roads at 50 mph.
 The horizon is flat.
 Churches are beckoning landmarks ensuring one has turned the right way, and pressing the reset button on Sunday.